eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	access to hardware devices with restrictions on size or alignment
 	\cite{WikipediaContributors2018a3};
-	however, it has no guarantee on performance nor order of data between any character, byte, nor block, due to the buffering.
+	however, it has no guarantee on performance nor order of data between any character, byte, nor block, due to the buffering
+	\cite{WikipediaContributors2018a3}.

 An operating system can represent hardware as character/block devices.